plotly/plotly.github.io/_posts/falcon/2017-01-01-apache-spark.md

 ---
 layout: connectors-tutorial-single_layout
 title: Connect Your Charts and Dashboards to a Apache Spark Database
-subtitle: Graph data from your Apache Spark database with Plotly 2.0 and Falcon.
+subtitle: Graph data from your Apache Spark database with Chart Studio and Falcon.
 permalink: /database-connectors/apache-spark/
 imageurl:  /static/images/falcon/logos/apache-spark.png
 state: active